The Ohio State University

 Home Authors Lily

-Several high school friends have asked me for input as to residence hall selection, so I thought I’d write a guide about the different dorms/housing options OSU has for your convenience. 🙂
+Several high school friends have asked me for input as to residence hall selection, so I thought I’d write a guide about the different housing options Ohio State has for your convenience. 🙂

 First: Your major/where your classes will be

-As you probably know, housing at OSU is divided into South, West, and North.
+Housing at Ohio State is divided into South, West, and North.
 Depending on your major, different areas will be convenient for you.
-Generally, students majoring in business, architecture, English, chemistry/physics, and engineering will have almost all of their classes on north campus.
-Those majoring in biology-ish majors will spend time on both north and south campus due to chemistry and biology respectively.
-Psychology and music/arts majors will be on south campus for the most part.
+Generally, students majoring in business, architecture, English, chemistry/physics, and engineering will have most l of their classes on North Campus.
+Those in science majors will spend time on both North and South Campus due to chemistry and biology respectively.
+Psychology and music/arts majors will be on South Campus for the most part.

-That said, there are other factors (and other majors I haven’t included–tried to hit the most common ones) to consider: if you’re planning on working part time in a medical school research lab (highly recommend for pre-health/bio majors!)
-West campus can be very convenient.
-If you’re an exercise junkie, West campus can also be helpful.
+That said, there are other factors (and other majors I haven’t included) to consider: if you’re planning on working part time in a medical school research lab (highly recommend for pre-health/bio majors), West Campus can be very convenient.
+If you’re an exercise junkie, West Campus can also be helpful.